-The Naval & Power reportable segment is comprised of businesses that provide products to the naval defense market and to a lesser extent the power & process and aerospace defense markets.
-The products offered include main coolant pumps, power-dense compact motors, generators, secondary propulsion systems, pumps, pump seals, valves, control rod drive mechanisms, fastening systems, specialized containment doors, airlock hatches, spent fuel management products, fluid sealing products, and arresting systems.
+The Naval & Power reportable segment is comprised of businesses that primarily provide products to the naval defense and power & process markets, and to a lesser extent, the aerospace defense markets.
+The products offered include main coolant pumps, power-dense compact motors, generators, secondary propulsion systems, pumps seals, valves, control rod drive mechanisms, fastening systems, specialized containment doors, airlock hatches, spent fuel management products, fluid sealing products, reactor protection systems, and arresting systems.

 The Corporation's measure of segment profit or loss is operating income.
-Interest expense and income taxes are not reported on an operating segment basis as they are not considered in the segments' performance evaluation by the Corporation's chief operating decision-maker, its Chief Executive Officer.
+Interest expense and income taxes are not reported on an operating segment basis as they are not considered in the segments' performance evaluation by the Corporation's chief operating decision-maker (CODM), its Chief Executive Officer.
+The CODM uses operating income to assess the performance of each segment by evaluating current period results against budget and prior period results when determining the allocation of operating and capital resources to each segment.